nikhilgoenkatech/AWS.XRayExporter/readme.md

 ## Release Notes
+* v1.5 Add a load-simulator for XRayApi.
+Fixed a bug that can cause the workflow to unintentionally run away causing repeated executions.

+  **IMPORTANT NOTE:** PLEASE UPDATE FROM PREVIOUS VERSIONS TO AVOID ISSUES IN HIGH LOAD SCENARIOS
 * v1.4 Add new function endpoint and cronjob to purge database history
 * v1.3 Improve resilience
     * Operate mssql as a statefulset